 Figure 1 Targets and model moments from the estimation

-Note: Panel (a) shows the fit of the model to the dynamic consumption response estimated in Fagereng, Holm, and Natvik (2021), see their figure A5.
+Note: Panel (a) shows the fit of the model to the dynamic consumption response estimated in Fagereng, Holm, and Natvik (2021); see their figure A5.
 Panel (b) shows the fit of the model to the distribution of liquid wealth (see Section 3.2 for the definition) from the 2004 SCF.

 and Saxegaard (2020).
 The quarterly probability to survive is calibrated to 1 − 1/160, reflecting an expected working life of 40 years.
-Aggregate productivity growth is set to 1 percent annually following Kravik and Mimir (2019).
-The unemployment net replacement rate is calibrated to 60 percent following OECD (2020).
-Finally, we set the real interest rate on liquid debt to 13.6 percent and the borrowing constraint to 80 percent of permanent income following data from the Norwegian debt registry
+Aggregate productivity growth is set to 1 percent annually, following Kravik and Mimir (2019).
+The unemployment net replacement rate is calibrated to 60 percent, following OECD (2020).
+Finally, we set the real interest rate on liquid debt to 13.6 percent and the borrowing constraint to 80 percent of permanent income, following data from the Norwegian debt registry

-Gjeldsregistret (2022).
+Gjeldsregistret (Gjeldsregistret, 2022).